-This is a short guide to many of the IT services and resources available to students, faculty and staff while at Michigan.
+This is a short guide to many of the IT services and resources available to undergraduate and graduate students while at Michigan.

 As a member of the U-M community, you automatically receive standard computing services, which includes email, printing allotments, online storage options and more.

 Get Connected and Stay Connected

 Campus Computing Sites have more than 2,000 Windows and Mac machines, laser printers, scanners, and instructional and training materials.
 All Sites (excluding most of the cyberstations) provide black and white laser printing, and several provide color or large format printing.

 Sites computers and print-only stations are located in convenient locations around campus.